tansudasli/hadoop-backbone-boilerplate/README.md

 ### How to Start

 Generally,

-- choose what you need (hdfs, hdfs + hbase etc..)
+- choose which playbook do you need (hdfs, hdfs + hbase, zookeeper etc..)
-- design inrastructure arch. on .env files in related folders (or combine yourself or add new ecosystem product)
+- design inrastructure arch. on .env files in related folders
+    - you can also combine your own playbook (good for trainings or POCs)
 - create machines on GCP, and establish passwordless ssh from master to workers
 - and start